What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 The Three Types of ADHD

-ADHD divides into three types, each characterized by different symptoms:
+ADHD divides into three types, each characterized by different traits:

 Hyperactive-Impulsive ADHD

-Individuals with primarily hyperactive-impulsive ADHD exhibit hyperactive and impulsive symptoms as their main characteristics, with no inattentive symptoms.
-These symptoms may include:
+Individuals with primarily hyperactive-impulsive ADHD exhibit hyperactive and impulsive traits as their main characteristics, with no inattentive traits.
+These traits may include:

 Inability to remain seated